murchandamus/bips/bip-update-process.md

     the audience to make their own evaluation.
 [^OtherImplementations]: **What is the issue with "Other Implementations" sections in BIPs?**
     In the past, some BIPs had "Other Implementations" sections that caused frequent change requests to existing BIPs.
-    This put an onus on the BIP champions, and frequently lead to lingering pull requests due to the corresponding BIPs’ champions no longer participating in the process.
+    This put an onus on the BIP champions, and frequently led to lingering pull requests due to the corresponding BIPs’ champions no longer participating in the process.
 Many of these alternative implementations eventually became unmaintained or were low-quality to begin with.
 Therefore, "Other Implementations" sections are heavily discouraged.
 [^champ]: **Why do we prefer 'Champion' over 'Author'?**